30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 Wat Paknam

 You simply can’t come to Bangkok without riding in a tuk-tuk!
 The wind in your hair, horns honking, neon lights flashing by, and music pumping out of make-shift stereos.
 We love riding at night when the weather’s cooler and the traffic disperses.
-Short rides usually cost between 100-200 THB but negotiating the price first is standard practice.
-For fixed pricing, use the Grab Tuk-Tuk option.
+It usually costs between 100-200 THB for short rides and between 300-500 THB for longer trips, but bartering is standard practice.

 Travel Tip: Be careful when paying for tuk-tuks in dark corners of the city.
 One night, we were in a rush to make a dinner reservation and couldn’t see how much Baht we were paying the driver.
-Kat ended up handing over a few 1,000 THB notes instead of 100s!
-A mistake we’ll never make again.
+Kat handed over a few 1,000 THB notes instead of 100s - a mistake we’ll never make again!

 Tuk Tuk ride